 Monitoring of the serum phosphate levels is needed in case of concomitant administration of aluminium hydroxide.

 Shelf-Life: 3 years.

-G04BX - Other urologicals ; Used in the treatment of urological problems.
+A16AA - Amino acids and derivatives ; Used in treatment of alimentary tract and metabolism problems.